 The Full Miranda Rights

 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?
 With these rights in mind, do you wish to speak to me?”

-“The team of attorneys at The Defenders understands the importance of these rights, and we make sure they are followed to the letter of the law,” said Ryan Helmick, Lead Attorney with The Defenders.
+“The team of attorneys at The Defenders understands the importance of these rights, and we make sure they are followed to the letter of the law.”
 Because we are acknowledging this specific day in history, The Defenders is offering a free strategy session to anyone facing criminal charges.
 Contact The Defenders at 702-333-3333.

 On this anniversary of the monumental Miranda case, we would like to let the media know our team is available for on-set or in-office interviews on Miranda Rights and how they have been a staple of the United States Criminal Justice system for the past 53 years.